lidofinance/alerting-forta/ethereum-financial/README.md

 - ASTETH-BALANCE-AND-SUPPLY-DIFFERENCE - There is a difference between astETH balance and totalSupply
 - STABLE-DEBT-STETH-SUPPLY - stableDebtStETH totalSupply is not 0
 - VARIABLE-DEBT-STETH-SUPPLY - variableDebtStETH totalSupply is not 0
-- HUGE-ASTETH-MINT-SINGLE-TX - Huge number of astETH minted in a single TX

 ### dwstETH